scienxlab/redflag/paper/paper.md

 3. **Standalone functions** which the user can compose their own checks and tests with, e.g. `redflag.is_imbalanced(y)`.

-There are two kinds of `scikit-learn` transformer:
+The `scikit-learn` transformers are of two kinds:

 - **Detectors** check every dataset they encounter.
 For example, `redflag.ClippingDetector` checks for clipped data during both model fitting